scottrbrtsn/scottrbrtsn.github.io/about.markdown

   - Benefited from the example of bottom-up leadership: support from senior engineers, guidance and guardrails from architects, a mature SDLC and CI/CD implementation with little to no friction between the 100+ developers supporting the thousands of users, as well as executive leadership developing direct relationships even with an entry level engineer like myself.
   - Observed weekly deployment schedules with little to no hangup of a set of microservices alongside the web service and iOS mobile application the services supported.
   - Attended regular deep dives of new approaches to software engineering, beginning my career of life-long-learning in tech.
+  - Saved $millions in lost/breached contracts from an Saved millions in lost/breached contracts from an extremely elusive bug in reporting by organizing a cross-functional team to demonstrate 1. the bug was real and 2. how to fix it.
+  - Slashed $millions of productivity dollars for thousands of users (Field Engineers from GE Power & Oil & Gas) by creating features, troubleshoot bugs, investigate Jenkins pipelines, participate in daily scrum meetings, for a set of cloud native Java/Spring microservices supporting FieldVision

 #### NolaBots - Robotics Team Mentor **08/2016 – 01/2018**
   - Exercised my passion for technology and youth development.